 Residents will hone skills in ordering, performing and interpreting diagnostic tests, diagnosing and treating chronic conditions, prescribing medications and other treatments, managing patients' care, counseling and providing education related to disease prevention and health promotion.

-Residents will be placed in community-based clinical partnerships located in several Alabama counties: Fayette, Walker, Tuscaloosa, Jefferson, Marengo, St. Clair.
+Residents will be placed in community-based clinical partnerships located in several Alabama counties: Dallas, Lee, Marengo, Monroe, Jefferson, Talladega and Tuscaloosa County.

 The purpose of the program is to afford residents the opportunity to work alongside preceptors, case by case, reducing direct oversight as the year progresses and the residents' skills enhance.
 Though residents enter the program certified to practice primary care independently, the mission of the residency is to reinforce their knowledge in the context of the complexity of needs common to community-based clinics.